<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=140460429997534&amp;ev=PageView&amp;noscript=1">

 Flex Circuit with FR4 StiffenerFlex Circuit with FR4 Stiffener

 This prevents the flex circuit from being bent at or adjacent to the components/connectors.
-Doing so would most likely cause the solder joints to be cracked or compromised.
+Attempting to bend in component areas would most likely cause solder joints to be cracked or compromised.
 FR4 stiffener thickness can range from 0.010” to 0.059” thick with 0.020”, 0.031” and 0.039” being very common.

 Polyimide Stiffeners